On this page international care workers will find useful resources and signposting information in relation to their employment.

 • Where to go for further guidance, support or help in the UK

-You can also contact West Midlands International Recruitment Partnership for support at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+You can contact West Midlands International Recruitment Partnership for support – please visit www.revoked.support and enter some details.
 All requests for support received are sent via Telford & Wrekin Council to Citizens Advice, who can offer pastoral support for the whole of Shropshire, Telford & Wrekin.

 Understanding your rights